 - Predefined Process for the Federal Recruitment Life Cycle: A predefined recruitment life cycle should be in place to avoid any blockages in the process.
 A clearly defined process followed by the recruitment agencies can be measured and improved over time to reduce the Days to Hire metric.

 - Understanding How the Federal Market Works: Recruitment agencies providing support to Federal Agencies should keep an eye on the Federal market for different requests for proposals (RFPs) that are being published to elicit technical responses.
-Keeping up with the latest trends in the market helps recruitment agencies to anticipate future openings and thus preparing them ahead of time.
+Keeping up with the latest trends in the market helps recruitment agencies to anticipate future openings and thus prepare them ahead of time.

 - Working on your Employer Brand: The brand of a company is an important aspect of how it communicates its identity to both potential and present employees.
 To establish its brand, a company needs to convey its values, vision, and mission to its stakeholders very effectively.
 Your employees are your brand ambassadors to build up your brand and must be part of your recruitment strategy.

 - Exploring Niche Job Boards: Niche job boards provide a simple way to locate qualified candidates for Small and Medium Businesses (SMBs) providing recruitment services to Federal Agencies.
 They are typically industry-specific and allow SMBs to post job openings so that targeted candidates can locate them in one place.
-A niche job board is a platform that allows an organization to attract top talent, and deliver quality candidates with experience or interest in a specific industry.
+A niche job board is a platform that allows an organization to attract top talent and deliver quality candidates with experience or interest in a specific industry.

 - Considering Employee Referrals: The first step of any hiring process should be to ask your existing employees if they know someone good fit for the role.
-A referred hire is faster and cheaper with a higher retention rate compared to a traditional hire.
+A referred hire is faster and cheaper, with a higher retention rate compared to a traditional hire.

 Most of the Federal Agencies in the United States and government contractors providing services to them have turned to recruitment services to ensure that the process works smoothly and efficiently. iQuasar simplifies the process, provides insight, and gives SMBs access to talent that might otherwise be difficult to find. iQuasar employs tools designed exclusively for locating and sourcing competent Federal experts.
 We offer access to one of the most comprehensive and robust Federal resume databases available.
 We promote your company and work on your requisitions to attract the right talent.
 Whether you are interested only in resume sourcing, or sourcing plus recruitment, or talent development in full-cycle recruitment, we have the right solution for you.